syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 Then we have them look at a paragraph, count the 'a's, 'e's, etc. and check their guess, as well as check the second and third most frequently occurring letters.
 Also, they might look at words in ciphertext – 1-, 2- and 3-letter words in English and guess what they might be, hence guessing the letters, as the alternatives are quite few.

+Possible steps or tips:

+-Match a common letter in the message with a common letter in English or in your language (Letter Frequencies?)

+-Find a one letter word – what could it be?

+-Find a two-letter word – what could it be?

+-Look for double letters – what could they be?

+-Look at punctuation – what letter could come after an apostrophe?

 frequency analysis of “sciencefestival”, “neumuenster”. /*Other ideas?
 Ideas for French, German and Luxembourgish words, texts and most frequently used letters?
 I don't have much on frequency analysis*/

 ## Vigenère cipher
 And then, you can move on to Vigenère cipher, which is a good way to lead into talking about Enigma-style ciphers that use multiple alphabets, making decryption more difficult, and how that led to more complex systems.
 As we will put up a Vigenere square, youngsters can encode (as a group) a short message and see how very different it looks from the previous ciphers.

+How to explain encryption using a Vigenere square:

+Kids choose a keyword, e.g. 'dog'.
+They write the keyword (repeating it as many times as necessary) above the words of the message they want to encrypt – D above the first letter, O above the second letter, G above the third letter, and again D above the fourth letter, etc. Then, they start encrypting with the first letter of the keyword, e.g. D. They look at the Vigenere square and find the row starting with that chosen keyletter, e.g. D. Then, they use this row as a ciphertext alphabet to encrypt all the plaintext letters in their message, that have the chosen keyletter above them by choosing the right column.
+The cipher text letter is where the keyword row crosses the plaintext letter column.

+The same is repeated for the second, third and so on letter of the keyword.

+Decryption works reversing the process.

 /*I miss here the transition to asymmetric encryption and Public key cryptography*/